Chukwudi-1994/Chukwudi-1994/README.md

 # Profile

-Senior Data Scientist at the Ministry of Justice and part time Masters student (Data Science MSc) at Birkbeck College, University of London.
+Data Analyst/Engineer working at Remote Leverage.
+Responsible for pulling data and making dashboards.

 I have interest in Machine Learning, Natural Language Processing and pursue projects related to these fields in my spare time.
 I also enjoy building PCs, music and art.